What Is Bitcoin, and How Does It Work?

 Bitcoin solves the "double spending problem" of electronic currencies (in which digital assets can easily be copied and reused) through an ingenious combination of cryptography and economic incentives.
 Banks fulfil this function with electronic fiat currencies, allowing them to control the traditional system.
 With Bitcoin, the integrity of transactions is maintained through a distributed and open network that no one owns.

 2. Limited Supply

-In practice, each user is identified by the address of his "wallet" (or electronic wallet).
+In practice, each user is identified by the address of their "wallet" (or electronic wallet).
 Transactions can, with some effort, be traced in this way.
 In addition, the police have developed methods to identify users if necessary.

 How Are Bitcoin Transactions Monitored?

-How Does Bitcoin Work
+How Does Bitcoin Work?

 Bitcoin and its many derivatives are known as cryptocurrencies.
-The system uses cryptography (extremely advanced cryptography called blockchain) to generate new currencies and verify those that are transferred from one user to another.
+The system uses cryptography (extremely advanced cryptography called blockchain) to generate new currencies and verify those transferred from one user to another.
 Cryptographic sequences serve to:

-Before a Bitcoin can be spent, it has to be generated by the system, or mined.
-While a conventional currency needs to be minted or printed by a government, the mining aspect of Bitcoin is designed to make the system self-sufficient: people mine Bitcoins by providing processing power from their computers to the distributed network, which generates new data blocks that contain the distributed global record of all transactions.
+Before a Bitcoin can be spent, it must be generated by the system or mined.
+While a fiat currency needs to be minted or printed by a government, the mining aspect of Bitcoin is designed to make the system self-sufficient.
+People mine BTC by providing processing power from their computers to the distributed network, which generates new data blocks that contain the distributed global record of all transactions.

 What Is Bitcoin Mining?